 Step 1: Understand Clickjack Protection Settings

 Salesforce offers clickjack protection settings that help safeguard your org against such attacks.
-For native pages, these settings are specifically designed to protect against malicious attempts to overlay Salesforce pages within an iframe.
+These settings are specifically designed to protect against malicious attempts to overlay Salesforce pages within an iframe.

 Step 2: Navigate to Session Settings